kraused/maci-code/README.md

 References
 ==========

-Please cite the following references when using MACI:
+Please cite the following references when using the software:

 * _Coupling Molecular Dynamics and Continua with Weak Constraints._
   Konstantin Fackeldey, Dorian Krause, Rolf Krause and Christoph Lenzen.